AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 * **Files and folders**: Choose where you want to search: **[!UICONTROL Within All Files & Folders]**, **[!UICONTROL Within Selected Folder]**, or **[!UICONTROL Within Selected Folder & Subfolders]**.

-* **All publish states**: Search for files that are marked ready for publishment, are not marked ready for publish, or all files.
+* **All publish states**: Search for files that are marked ready for publishing, are not marked ready for publish, or all files.

 * **Conditions**: If you specify metadata criteria for searching, select whether the search must match all conditions (an ALL search) or any condition (an OR search).